 The utility of EMAs have been demonstrated in a number of high quality research studies.
-The Providing Mental Health Precision Treatment (PROMPT) study at the University of Michigan, for example, delivers EMAs to their participants through the MyDataHelps™ digital health platform.
+The Providing Mental Health Precision Treatment (PROMPT) study at the University of Michigan, for example,delivers EMAs to their participants through the MyDataHelps™ digital clinical trial and research platform.
 The ultimate goal of the PROMPT study is to broaden access to mental health care through mobile technology and accelerate recovery from mental illness through improved individualized treatment, thereby reducing the overall burden of depression.
 To achieve this goal, the study enrolls participants on the waitlist for traditional mental health care and collects a daily mental health symptom assessment.
 MyDataHelps™ then seamlessly combines EMA data with data collected through wearable devices, other surveys, and DNA kit facilitation to provide a complete digital phenotype of participants.
 The PROMPT study also returns daily mood to their participants in conjunction with their correlating controllable behaviors, including steps, sleep, meditation, and electronic cognitive behavioral therapy, so that patients can understand their own patterns and adjust their habits as appropriate.

 The University of Michigan also utilizes EMAs in the Intern Health Study, a longitudinal cohort study that aims to improve the residency experience by investigating factors that impact stress and mood for medical interns in the United States and China.
 To understand the psychological factors that impact rates of depression, the Intern Health Study employs a daily mood assessment.
 These data are collected through MyDataHelps™ along with genetic information, residency program factors, and sensor data with the goal of facilitating meaningful improvements.